Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Vertical geometry of (prolongations of) contact manifolds and their characteristics

-\section{Vertical geometry of (prolongations of) contact manifolds and their characteristics}
+\section{Vertical geometry of (prolongations of) contact manifolds\\ and their characteristics}

-The departing point of our analysis of $3\Rd$ order PDEs is to identify them with sub--bundles of the $1\St$ prolongation $M^{(2)}=(M^{(1)})^{(1)}$ of $M^{(1)}$.
-Hence, a key role will be played by their vertical geometry, i.e., the $1\St$ order approximation of their bundle structure, and, in particular, by the so--called \emph{rank--one vectors}, which are in turn linked to the notion of \emph{characteristics}.
-In order to introduce these concept, we begin with the vertical geometry of the surrounding bundle, i.e., $M^{(2)}$ itself.
+The departing point of our analysis of $3\Rd$ order PDEs is to identify them with sub-bundles of the~$1\St$ prolongation $M^{(2)}=(M^{(1)})^{(1)}$ of~$M^{(1)}$.
+Hence, a key role will be played by their vertical geometry, i.e., the $1\St$ order approximation of their bundle structure, and, in particular, by the so-called \emph{rank-one vectors}, which are in turn linked to the notion of \emph{characteristics}.
+In order to introduce these concepts, we begin with the vertical geometry of the surrounding bundle, i.e.,~$M^{(2)}$ itself.